rvieira5/hibernate-studies/README.md

-# Database and Docker Setup
+# Spring Boot Application with MySQL and Docker Setup

-This guide explains how to set up the MySQL database and Docker for the project.
+This guide explains how to set up and run the Spring Boot application with MySQL database using Docker.

 ## Prerequisites

-- Docker installed (already available in GitHub Codespaces).
+- Docker installed
+- Maven installed
+- Java 21

 ## Setup Steps